shadowPunch/HighPrep-Zetheta-Sisyphus13120/README.md

 ```
 sector/<sector_name>/
 ```
-1. dailysnapshot parquet - daily movement of the nifty500 from 2012 to 2025 dec, some constituents werent present earlier, so thats why each day might not have exactly 500 items. labels - date, ohlcv, might not be very clean instead use panel_clean_new.parquet. this one is not ordered, but is cleaner to work with.
-2. dataset500_Clean - master dataset obtained by nifty 500 notebook
-3. nifty50 unvierse classified excel - list of all companies, along with sector info, ignore market cap, dont know which date thats for
-Each folder contains relevant ticker CSVs.

 ## Quant Model
 Implementing a production-grade quantitative trading system designed to generate market-neutral alpha using a combination of: